 Let’s look at this in a little more detail.

 One of the reason you are in business for yourself is to support yourself and your family.
-How then, does doing this very thing get in the way of your small business success?
+Right?

-At the beginning, you have to put nearly all the revenue back into your business.
-Among other things, you need a positive cashflow so you can at least by inventory and repay your business debt.
+So at the beginning, you have to put nearly all the revenue back into your business.
+Among other things, you need a positive cashflow so you can at least buy inventory and repay your business debt.

 “Let’s hold our meeting at “XXX Restaurant” the food ain’t bad!”
 I said to my colleague who wanted my help.

 “Who?
 Not me!
 That man is a jerk!”

 I sighed sadly because I believe some version of that statement to be true.